-The County uses property tax as the primary payment source for approximately 1.8 percent of its total general obligation debt issuances.
+The County uses property tax as the primary payment source for approximately 1.4 percent of its total general obligation debt issuances.
 In addition to bonds repaid by the County's property tax debt levy, some outstanding bonds are repaid from the revenues generated by such sources as room taxes, sales tax levies, the County's allocation of Consolidated Taxes (consisting of local government revenues transferred to the County by the State pursuant to an intra-county formula), as well as other taxes and fees levied on vehicles, property transfers, etc.

-The following table illustrates a record of the County's assessed valuation.
+The following table illustrates a record of the County's assessed valuation (excluding net proceeds of mines).